SowjanyaVangari23/task-tracker/README.md

 ## 🎯 Usage

 1. **Login**: Enter any username to access the task dashboard
-2. **Add Tasks**: Use the form at the top to create new tasks
+2. **Add Tasks**: Use the form to add title, description, priority, due date, and category
 3. **Manage Tasks**:
-   - Click the checkbox to mark tasks complete/incomplete
+   - Click the checkbox to mark complete/incomplete
-   - Click the edit button (✏️) to modify tasks
+   - Edit or delete using action buttons
-   - Click the delete button (🗑️) to remove tasks
+   - Search Tasks: Use the top search bar to filter tasks by title
-4. **Filter Tasks**: Use the filter buttons to view All, Pending, or Completed tasks
+4. **Filter Tasks**: Use the filter buttons to view All, Pending, Completed or Overdue tasks
 5. **Logout**: Click the logout button to return to the login screen

 ## 🔧 Available Scripts